There are so many different types of noise reduction software that it can be difficult to decide which one to use.

 - The zoom is small and slow.

-To remove the noise in Capture One, I moved the single pixel reduction slider to the top right, applied a stronger color reduction and a small level of luminance noise reduction.
+To remove the noise in Capture One, I moved the single pixel reduction slider to the top right, applied a stronger color noise reduction and a small level of luminance noise reduction.

 To reduce noise in Noise Ninja, following the noise reduction that I applied in the other software, I made a stronger color noise reduction and a slightly softer luminance noise reduction.